|Sgt. Jacob Adam

 Early on the morning of the 31st, the Japanese began moving troops and across the bridge.
 The engineers came next and put down planking for tanks.
 A little before noon Japanese tanks began crossing the bridge.

-Later that day, the Japanese had assembled a large number of troops in the rice field on the northern edge of the town.
+By the afternoon, the Japanese had assembled a large number of troops in a rice field on the north end of the barrio.
 One platoon of tanks under the command of 2nd Lt.
 Marshall Kennady were to the southeast of the bridge.
-Lt.
 Gentry's tanks were to the south of the bridge in huts, while third platoon commanded by Capt Harold Collins was to the south on the road leading out of Baluiag.
 2nd Lt.
 Everett Preston had been sent south to find a bridge to cross to attack the Japanese from behind.

 Major Morley came riding in his jeep into Baluiag.
 He stopped in front of a hut and was spotted by the Japanese who had lookouts in the town's church's steeple.
 The guard became very excited so Morley, not wanting to give away the tanks positions, got into his jeep and drove off.
 Bill had told him that his tanks would hold their fire until he was safely out of the village.

 When Gentry felt the Morley was out of danger, he ordered his tanks to open up on the Japanese tanks at the end of the bridge.
 The tanks then came smashing through the huts' walls and drove the Japanese in the direction of Lt.
 Marshall Kennady's tanks.
 Kennady had been radioed and was waiting.